KGFX (AM): KGFX

-Amateur radio stations were supposed to refrain from transmissions intended for the general public, so on August 15, 1927 Dana McNeil was issued a broadcasting station license with the randomly assigned call letters KGFX, for operation on 1180 kHz with 200 watts from the family home at 510 Summit Avenue in Pierre.
+Amateur radio stations were supposed to refrain from transmissions intended for the general public.
+On August 15, 1927, Dana McNeil was issued a broadcasting station license with the randomly assigned call letters KGFX, for operation on 1180 kHz with 200 watts from the family home at 510 Summit Avenue in Pierre.
 This grant specified operating hours of 6 a.m. to 6 p.m.
 On November 11, 1928, as part of a major reallocation resulting from the Federal Radio Commission's General Order 40, the station's frequency was changed to 580 kHz, daytime-only.

 In 1930 the National Weather Bureau closed its Pierre data-collecting station, after which KGFX personnel volunteered to assume responsibility for collecting the local weather information, which was considered vital for area ranchers.
-Every 6 hours, around the clock, they launched weather balloons and weather-measuring equipment to record information reported to the Weather Bureau and also broadcast over KGFX.
+Every six hours, around the clock, they launched weather balloons and weather-measuring equipment to record information reported to the Weather Bureau and also broadcast over KGFX.
 Although Pierre is South Dakota's capital, until KCCR was licensed in 1959, KGFX was the city's only radio station, and it became known as a local institution.
 The station carried legion baseball games beginning in 1934, as well as numerous live broadcasts of official government proceedings.
 Ida McNeil generally worked as the station's sole announcer, but because she almost never mentioned her name on the air, she became known by most listeners only as "Mrs. Pierre".